D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 title: Advantages(!) of Dirty Code
 ---

-First and foremost advantage for me is that I <u>don't need to define it</u>; 😊!
+First and foremost advantage for me is that I *don't need to define it*; 😊!
 Almost everyone, who have written any kind of program, knows what dirty code is; whether or not everyone realizes it is another story.

 Internet is flooded with principles, rules, techniques, best practices, how-to steps to write code.
 And now-a-days almost every programmer is also talking about some kind of techniques to follow while writing code in respective programming languages.
 While using such techniques in writing code we have to follow lots of rules and best practices.
 Ultimately it puts many constraints to write code freely, slows us down, makes us fail to achieve time-lines of deliveries, and much more pain than any *real* programmer can imagine.